 I have dedicated my entire adult life to answering this question and have identified a number of factors that affect performance.
 They include:

 * the differences between practice ranges and golf courses

 * a lack of understanding and skill and the optimal mental approach to golf

 * improper fitting clubs.

 All of these factors affect performance directly and indirectly through state of mind and attentional focus.
 Very few professionals ever consider attentional focus, especially when practicing physical skills and those that do never direct it properly.
 When hitting balls, the only place to focus one’s attention should be on the target.
-This has temendous impact in how, how much, and how often we train.
-In upcoming articles I will address each of these factors, highlight the problems they cause, their effects on state of mind and attentional focus and offer solutions to help your improve state of mind, attentional focus, and ultimately your performance.
+This has a tremendous impact in how, how much, and how often we train.
+In upcoming articles I will address each of these factors, highlight the problems they cause, the effects on their mental approach to golf and attentional focus and offer solutions to help your improve state of mind, attentional focus, and ultimately your performance.